-What Does a Maintenance Director Do?
+What Do Maintenance Directors Do?

 Maintenance directors are responsible for the overall vision and strategy of the maintenance department.
 As the head of the department, they establish procedures, standards, and processes for maintenance supervisors and technicians.
 They set goals and objectives for the entire department as well as individual maintenance workers.
 They create the process flow for assigning, completing, and reporting maintenance tasks.